moorage/instancelogger/README.md

 # InstanceLogger

-A general way to report errors to a google pubsub service.
+A general way to report errors to a google logging (stackdriver) service.

 ## Setup